jjawny/mr-jobs/README.md

 - ✅ Using ext web jobs means we can control the job (change the timer/pause/manually invoke the biz logic) all w/o touching the main app

 ## ☁️ TODO: Instructions on using Az Bicep to provision infra using code

-## 💡 TODO: Add Az app insights endpoint to demo types of telemetry as related to Az speedrun